HMS Amelia (1796): Anti-smuggling service and the Peace of Amiens (1802–1803)

 On 11 August Amelia sent the French privateer lugger Alerte, of 4 guns and 27 men, into Portsmouth.
 She chased two others in mid-channel before returning on 16 August.
 She sailed again on a cruise two days later.
 The extent of her success against smugglers is hard to judge.
 On 14 August she did catch at sea one Henry Sothcott (born 1774), who was sentenced to 5 years pressed into the Navy for smuggling; he jumped ship within seven months.

-The West Indies (1804–1807)
+West Indies (1804–1807)

 Amelia deployed to the Leeward Islands Station, but her captain, Lord Proby, died on 6 August 1804 at age 25 at Surinam, from yellow fever.
 Captain William Charles Fahie took command while the ship was in Barbados.
 In December she captured the Spanish brig Isabella and the ship Conception, both laden with wine and brandy, and the ship Commerce, laden with cotton.
 Amelia returned to Deptford and in 1807 refitted at Sheerness.